 Though Mombasa Air Safaris has its head office in Mombasa, it also operates from the Wilson Airport.
 This airline makes daily flights from Wilson Airport to the Masai Mara.

 The Masai Mara Game Reserve has an abundance of wildlife, including the Big 5 (elephant, buffalo, leopard, lion, and rhino), as well as the serval cat, cheetah, bat-eared fox, crocodile, baboon, warthog, eland, jackal, etc.

-If you happen to visit during the annual wildebeest migration, you will get to see the spectacular sight of the hundreds of thousands of animals running across the plains.
+If you happen to go on a Kenya safari during the annual wildebeest migration, you will get to see the spectacular sight of the hundreds of thousands of animals running across the plains.

 Below are a few of the activities available for visitors to the Masai Mara.

 If you love walking, this is the perfect activity for you.
 You will get a close-up of all the animals, as well as a trek through the Mara ecosystem.
 Walking safaris are conducted by trained Masai guides within the group ranches and conservancies bordering the Mara.

 Nothing beats the experience of a one-hour hot air balloon ride over the Mara.
 The rides take place early in the morning, giving you a chance to savor the beautiful Mara sunrise lighting up the expansive game reserve.
 Once the balloon ride is done, you get to relax over a sumptuous breakfast.
 See more on Masai Mara balloon rates here

 Now that you are in the Masai Mara, why not visit a Masai village and catch a snippet of their lifestyle and culture?
 Mud thatched houses, brightly colored jewelry and a lifestyle that is largely unchanged filled with song and dance will characterize your Masai village visit.

 Game drives take you right into the wild where you get to see the animals at close range as you drive through their natural habitat.
 You may be lucky enough to witness a lion hunt in action!